Engelyon/TheHighMan/README.md

-# The Highman - A Slay the Spire Character Mod
+# The HighMan - A Slay the Spire Character Silly Mod

 [View in English](#the-highman-english) | [Ver em Português](#o-highman-português)